andrea-manconi/COVID-19/README.md

 ## Hardware and Software requirements
-The code has been tested on a IBM AC922 equipped with 512GB and a NVIDIA A100.
+The code has been tested on a IBM Power System AC922 equipped with 512GB of RAM and a GPU NVIDIA V100 equipped with 16GB of memory.
 The IBM Watson Machine Learning Community Edition (WML-CE 1.7.0) was used for deployment.

 ## References